Advances, Applications, and Translations in Nutrition and Epidemiology

 Miguel Ruiz-Canela, BPharm, MHP, PhD

-Dr. Ruiz-Canela is Associate Professor of Preventive Medicine and Public Health at the University of Navarra, Spain.
+Dr. Ruiz-Canela is Professor of Preventive Medicine and Public Health at the University of Navarra, Spain.
 He has completed his Ph.D. at the University of Navarra and Master’s Degree on Public Health in the London School of Hygiene and Tropical Medicine.
-His research is currently focused on Mediterranean diet, cardiometabolic diseases and metabolomics.
+His research is currently focused on Mediterranean diet, cardiometabolic diseases and metabolomics, and culinary medicine.
 He is involved in different studies including the SUN cohort and the PREDIMED-Plus trial.
 He is coordinating research activities between the University of Navarra and the University of Harvard on different NIH projects about metabolomics, cardiovascular disease and diabetes within the PREDIMED study.
 He is PI in the PREDIMAR trial, about Mediterranean diet and secondary prevention of atrial fibrillation.
 He is also PI in two projects on culinary medicine and prevention of chronic diseases.
 He has been Visiting Scientist at the Department of Nutrition of the Harvard School of Public Health (2014/2016/2018).

 Jordi Salas-Salvadó, MD, PhD